sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging_sage_library.rst

-By removing the ``__init__.py`` file, however, we can make the package an "implicit" (or "native") "namespace" package, following https://www.python.org/dev/peps/pep-0420/.
+By removing the ``__init__.py`` file, however, we can make the package an "implicit" (or "native") "namespace" package, following `PEP 420 <https://www.python.org/dev/peps/pep-0420/>`_.
 Implicit namespace packages can be included in more than one distribution package.
 Hence whenever there are two distribution packages that provide modules with a common prefix of Python packages, that prefix needs to be a implicit namespace package, i.e., there